Ridley-nelson17/LinuxScripts/MacOS_breach.md

 2. When the Utilities screen appears, go the **Utilities menu bar**, and select “**Firmware Password Utility**”.
 3. Choose to turn the **Firmware Password off**.

+# All the things that probably are useless

 ## Method 1
 Plug in the USB